 Itching can be very irritating.
-Creams such as Diprobase (Zerobase) or Doublebase gel (Zerodouble gel) keep the skin moist.
+Creams such as Diprobase or Zerobase keep the skin moist.
 Crotramiton (Eurax) cream can be very helpful to reduce the itch.
 Tablets called antihistamines may also help.
-Some antihistamines can cause sleepiness (e.g. chlorphenamine or hydroxyzine).
+Some antihistamines can cause sleepiness (e.g. chlorphenamine or Piriton).
 This may be useful at night.
-Others cause less sleepiness (e.g. loratadine or cetirizine) and this may be useful in the day.
-If antihistamines do not help, then a different kind of medicine called gabapentin is often useful.
-Gabapentin is started at a very low dose in people with kidney failure to reduce the risk of any side effects.
+Others cause less sleepiness (e.g. cetirizine or hydroxyzine) and this may be useful in the day.